 A tremelo might be rhythmically even, or unmeasured (which can also be written as tremolando).
 The unmeasured version would be used where a composer or arranger instructs the notes to be simply played as quickly as possible - this technique is used often when adding strings to pop and rock tracks and can add a feeling of tension to a piece of music.
 Tremeloes can also be given an accent at the beginning (which means the first note of the tremelo is emphasised to give it a ‘kick’) - this can convey a feeling of tension even further and is particularly effective with a full string section rather than writing for single strings.

-In string arranging, a tremolando can also be used very quietly - and if the whole of the string section are playing this way at the same time, it can give a rumbling feeling of something imminently about to happen - so instead of having a chord held, it can lend a sense of anticipation and of course add all important variety to a string arrangement.
+In string arranging, a tremolando can also be used very quietly – and if the whole of the string section are playing this way at the same time, it can give a rumbling feeling of something imminently about to happen – so instead of having a chord held, it can lend a sense of anticipation and of course add all important variety to string arrangements.